wex/d2p-legacy/README.md

 * [leafo/scssphp] - Used for realtime SCSS compiling
 * [matthiasmullie/minify] - Used for realtime JS / CSS minifying

+# What's up - why to use?

+* Really lightweight callstack - built speed on mind.
+* Crypted sessions on database with custom session handling.
+* Powerful ORM implementation with query builder & schema generator.
+* Support for mixed CMS & MVC -mode.
+* SCSS made easy - no more precompiling.
+* Most straightforward View-Controller -implementation out there.
+* Major CSS blocks included (in SCSS ofc).
+* Flexible routing.

 # How to help?

 At this point D2P is a one-man show.
 Architecture WILL be changed and some parts will be rewritten for sure.

 # NOTICE!

 Please do not use D2P in production before version `1.0.0` is released!

 License